zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### headerAttributes `Object`

-Definition of column header cell's HTML attributes.
-Reserved words in Javascript should be enclosed in quotation marks.
+HTML attributes of the column header.
+The grid renders a table header cell (<th>) for every column.
+The headerAttributes option can be used to set the HTML attributes of that th.

 #### Example
     <kendo:grid-column headerAttributes="headerAttributes">